 Searchable Recycling Charts: Looking for something specific?
 For an extensive guide on what items can be recycled in Omaha, visit the following websites:

-Printable Recycling Guide: Want an easy way to remember what can be recycled in your curbside bin?
+Printable Recycling Guide: Want an easy way to remember what can be recycled in your curbside cart?
 Download our printable Recycling Guide to help you decide what items to recycle.